3. Domain-Driven Design – Domain Model

 our system tracks securities traded only in one country, and hence in one

-attribute to the Security entity called currencyCode
+Security entity called currencyCode

-that will store values
+, which will store values like USD

-, GBP
+GBP

-etc.
+, etc.

 However, since price and currency code are so tightly related, let's group them

-into a separate object called Money
+into a separate value object called Money

 .